215 S. Main St., Walworth, 262-275-6466

 The Harold Johnson Delavan Food Pantry welcomes families in need to make grocery choices to feed their families.
 The pantry is open every Saturday morning and qualified clients (based on household income) are welcome to shop at the pantry twice per month.
 Located in the basement of St. Andrew Church.

-DFCI works to identify, cultivate and continually support champions in local neighborhoods to enable and equip leaders to develop strategies to achieve dementia friendly communities.
+DFCI works to identify, cultivate, and continually support champions in local neighborhoods to enable and equip leaders to develop strategies to achieve dementia friendly communities.
 DFCI increases awareness through education and by sharing resources, and provides inclusive programs and activities to foster respect, compassion & support.
+DCFI also serves Walworth County with the Cycling Without Age program.

 2040 Beulah Avenue, East Troy, 262-642-4900